mynaparrot/plugNmeet-docs/docs/api/room/join.md

 ## Custom Design

 You can add an extra query parameter called `custom_design` to the join link to apply a unique design for each user.
-The value of `custom_design` should be a URL-encoded JSON object.
-Supported parameters can be found in the [design-parameters](/docs/developer-guide/design-customisation#design-parameters) documentation.
-Example:
+The value of `custom_design` should be a URL-encoded JSON string.

+For a full list of supported parameters and their descriptions, please refer to the **[Design Parameters](/docs/developer-guide/design-customisation#design-parameters)** section in our Developer Guide.

+**Example:**

 ```
 https://Your-Domain.com/conference/?access_token=<TOKEN HERE>&custom_design=%7B%22primary_color%22%3A%22%23004D90%22%2C%22secondary_color%22%3A%22%2324AEF7%22%7D